idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 <a id="l-what-managers-do"></a>

-### What are a managers responsibilities
+### What are a manager's responsibilities

 ### How do you measure their success

 ### What is a manager accountable for

 The success of a manager is the success of the team.
-This manifest in 4 dimensions:
+This manifests in 4 dimensions:

 <!--
 An acid test: